John Waters Is Fighting To Keep The 'Divine' Mural In Mount Vernon

 “The mural will be subject to a public hearing over worries not about content, but that the paint may harm the building and ‘overwhelm’ its historic character.”

-The Mount Vernon community as a whole appreciates the mural of Divine which is seen as a positive piece of art in the community.
+Members of the Mount Vernon community appreciate the mural of Divine which is seen as a positive piece of art in the community.